Rational points on modular curves via maps to elliptic curves with rank zero: Computational results

 The total computation time across all runs was about 79 CPU hours.
 The most time-consuming steps in the algorithm are computing the modular degrees, expressing $x$ and $y$ as ratios of elements of $R \otimes \Q(\zeta_{N})$, expressing $x'$ and $y'$ as ratios of elements of $R$, and pulling back the rational points on $E'$.
 These steps account for approximately 45\%, 8.7\%, 22\%, and 9.4\% of the total computation time, respectively.
 For each genus $g \leq 9$, the average runtime per curve of genus $g$ was approximately one minute or less.
 For higher genera, the runtimes we observed were more variable and generally higher.

 Finally, we note that of the $1024 (=1034-10)$ minimal modular curves that we handle in this article, only $33$ have a non-CM rational point.
-All of these curves were among the $496$ for which we ran our main code (none arose from curves skipped due to the third criterion applied for $11 \leq g \leq 60$, for which non-CM rational points could have conceivably existed).
+Non-CM rational points on $X_{G}$ only occur when the genus is $\leq 6$.
 Of these $33$ minimal modular curves with a non-CM rational point, $18$ have genus $1$, $10$ have genus $2$, $2$ have genus $3$, $1$ has genus $4$, and $2$ have genus $6$.
 All of the non-CM $j$-invariants are listed in Table~\ref{jinvtable}.